jpurma/Kataja/README.md

 2. Drag Kataja -application to your Applications-folder.
 3. Double click Kataja.app to launch it.

-Like any well-behaving Mac app, Kataja will on first run create a folder to `~/Library/Application Support/Kataja` and a preferences file in `~/Preferences/fi.aalto.jpurma.Kataja.plist`.
+Like any well-behaving Mac app, Kataja will on first run create a folder to `~/Library/Application Support/Kataja` and a preferences file in `~/Preferences/fi.purma.Kataja.plist`.
 The Application Support folder will include folder `plugins`, which is the easiest way to extend Kataja.

 ## Option 2a: run as a Python3 script

 This option means setting up development environment for Kataja.
 As Kataja is all python code, the development environment can be easily used for daily linguistic work, teaching or studying: there is no separate build phase for launching Kataja, Kataja can always be launched from terminal in Kataja directory with command `python3 Kataja.py`.
 It starts faster than Kataja.app-version.

-In following the versions mentioned are the latest versions available in 8.3.
-2015.
-Until stabilized, Kataja will be using the latest versions available in order to benefit from performance improvements and bug fixes in build stack components.
-If the version numbers in this document are dated, use latest PyQt5 version and see its installation guide to find out what are the required versions for SIP and Qt.
-Usually when a new version of Qt is available, new versions of SIP and PyQt are soon made available.
+Until stabilized, Kataja will be using the latest versions available from Qt and PyQt in order to benefit from performance improvements and bug fixes.
+If the Python Wheels-option doesn't work, refer to PyQt5's Reference Guide for installation instruction.

 Here are the preparations you need to do before Kataja can be run: